Many people envision homelessness as someone living on the street. But there are many different types of homelessness that aren’t as visible.

 The Australian Bureau of Statistics (ABS) categorises homelessness into six distinct groups based on living circumstances:

-- Rough sleeping – People residing in makeshift shelters such as tents, cars, or open spaces without adequate protection.
+1. Rough sleeping: People residing in makeshift shelters such as tents, cars, or open spaces without adequate protection.

-- Crisis and supported accommodation – Those staying in temporary housing services, including shelters and emergency lodgings.
+2. Crisis and supported accommodation: Those staying in temporary housing services, including shelters and emergency lodgings.

-- Couch surfing – People relying on friends, family, or acquaintances for short-term stays due to lack of permanent housing.
+3. Couch surfing: People relying on friends, family, or acquaintances for short-term stays due to a lack of permanent housing.
+This is a common form of youth homelessness.

-- Boarding house residents – Individuals renting single rooms in boarding houses with shared facilities and often insecure tenancy conditions.
+4. Boarding house residents: Individuals renting single rooms in boarding houses with shared facilities and often insecure tenancy conditions.

-- Other temporary accommodations – Those living in short-term lodgings such as motels, hostels, or caravan parks due to housing instability.
+5. Other temporary accommodation: Those living in short-term lodgings such as motels, hostels, or caravan parks because they lack access to stable and affordable housing.

-- Severely overcrowded dwellings – Households requiring at least four additional bedrooms to accommodate all occupants.
+6. Severely crowded dwellings: Households requiring at least four additional bedrooms to accommodate all occupants.

 Let’s take a closer look at each type of homelessness.